Equivalency Determination FAQs

 Through Equivalency Determination, a grantmaker gathers information and materials in order to a make a good faith determination that the organization is the equivalent of a U.S. 501(c)(3) public charity.
 Equivalency Determination is a required procedure whenever making a general support grant.

-Does Paragon charge a membership fee as part of your Equivalency Determination (ED) Service?
+Does Paragon charge a membership fee as part of your Equivalency Determination PLUS Service?

 How is Paragon's Equivalency Determination PLUS service different from that of other ED providers?